 Mr. Sacks regularly gives seminars on real estate development, including such topics as the redevelopment of environmentally contaminated property, including lender liability protections and economic benefits and tax incentives, commercial leasing, representation of foreign buyers/investors, commercial and industrial redevelopment, for developing waterfront properties.

-Mr. Sacks is the past Chair of the Miami Beach Chamber of Commerce Pillar Trustees Board of Directors for 2011-13.
+Mr. Sacks is currently serving on the Executive Committee of the Florida Bar’s Environmental & Land Use Section.
+He is the past Chair of the Miami Beach Chamber of Commerce Pillar Trustees Board of Directors for 2011-13.
 He also remains active in the Chamber of Commerce and is a past member of the Chamber’s Executive Board of Governors and Board of Governors, and has served as a project advisory group member of the Florida Department of Transportation Alton Road Project.
-He serves as a committee member for the Environmental & Land Use Law Section, and is a committee member of the Law School Liaison Committee, additionally, he is a member of the Real Property Probate & Trust Law Section, City, County and Local Government Law Section, Administrative Law Section and Government Lawyer Section of the Florida Bar.
+He is a member of the Real Property Probate & Trust Law Section, City, County and Local Government Law Section, Administrative Law Section and Government Lawyer Section of the Florida Bar.